grandMa5ter/Cyber-Sec-Notes/setup/README.md

 **MacOS Users** If you are in MacOS host and using fusion and Kali 2020.x, then should pay a visit to the kali documentation [here](https://www.kali.org/docs/virtualization/install-vmware-guest-tools/).

+- In the Kali Tweaks menu, select Virtualization, then Install additional packages and scripts for VMware.
+Congratulations, you now have two additional tools in your toolbox!
 - Unfortunately, shared folders will not work out of the box, some additional scripts are needed.
 Those can be installed easily with kali-tweaks: `kali-tweaks`
 - In the Kali Tweaks menu, select Virtualization, then Install additional packages and scripts for VMware.
 Congratulations, you now have two additional tools in your toolbox!
 - little script to mount the VMware Shared Folders.
 Invoke it with: `sudo mount-shared-folders`